Qazeer/InfoSec-Notes/General/Shells.md

 interpreted by the operating system.

-The HTA script can be interpreted through `Internet Explorer` or the Windows utility `mshta.exe`.
+The HTA script can be interpreted through `Internet Explorer` or the Windows engine `mshta.exe`.
 As the file is not written on disk but directly interpreted from the remote URL, this technique can be used to bypass some anti-virus solutions.